zixin448/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Tags do not add any functionality to camNUS and are present solely to allow the users to keep track of any additional information.

 </div>

 ### Viewing help : `help`